“Work injuries and illnesses can affect every aspect of life for workers and their families.” – Maine Department of Labor

 Have a look at the following stats which point towards the importance of workplace safety:

 - According to the International Labour Organization, 270 million occupational accidents occur in the world each year.

 - According to OSHA, around 6 million workers encounter a nonfatal injury or illness each year.

 - Every 7 seconds, a worker is injured on the job, quotes the National Safety Council.
 It also states that the most common types of work-related injuries are sprains, strains, soreness, back pain, cuts, and lacerations.

 Some kinds of injuries are more frequent in specific jobs.
 For instance, people doing manufacturing unit jobs get lacerations and back injuries.
-Chefs frequently cut and burn themselves while at their job.
+Chefs frequently cut and burn themselves while on their job.
 Falling from height and bruises are very common in construction jobs.

 As an employee, you can adopt the following ways to make sure that you and others working alongside you are safe and sound:

-1) Voice Your Concerns:
+1. Voice Your Concerns